Ericvelazqu/docs/content/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication.md

 {% endnote %}
 {% endif %}

-## Configuring two-factor authentication using a TOTP mobile app
+## Configuring two-factor authentication using a TOTP app

 A time-based one-time password (TOTP) application automatically generates an authentication code that changes after a certain period of time.
 These apps can be downloaded to your phone or desktop.
 We recommend using cloud-based TOTP apps. {% data variables.product.prodname_dotcom %} is app-agnostic when it comes to TOTP apps, so you have the freedom to choose any TOTP app you prefer.
 Just search for `TOTP app` in your browser to find various options.
 You can also refine your search by adding keywords like `free` or `open source` to match your preferences.